grimmlab/GerminationPrediction/README.md

 ```
 chmod -R 777 ./
 ```
+## Resource exhausted: OOM when allocating tensor with shape
+This error occurs, because the memory of the GPU is large not enough to hold the model and the data.
+The models were trained on a RTX2080 Ti with 12 GB of VRAM.
+If the available GPU has less VRAM available, change the `batch_size` parameter in the config file.

 # Contributors
 This best-practice pipeline is developed and maintened by members of the [Bioinformatics](www.bit.cs.tum.de) lab of [Prof. Dr. Dominik Grimm](https://bit.cs.tum.de/team/dominik-grimm/):